Menu

 Bridget B. Romero

-Having served as the firm's employment counsel, Bridget is extremely aware of the need to handle matters efficiently and cost-effectively.
-To save clients time and money, she has developed unique checklists and processes for handling employment issues.
-When prevention is not enough and legal issues arise, she seeks swift, pre-trial resolution to minimize the disruption to business operations and fees that clients often face in such situations.
+Bridget views herself as a strategic partner to clients.
+She is experienced with handling threats and challenges to clients' businesses, balancing the need to handle matters in a cost-friendly, efficient manner while always keeping clients' risk tolerance a central focus in any strategy.
+Clients have saved time and money due to unique checklists and processes Bridget has developed for handling employment issues.
+When prevention is not enough and legal issues arise, she seeks swift, pre-trial resolutions to minimize the disruption to business operations and fees that clients often face in such situations.

-When matters ultimately require trial, Bridget is extremely effective at fiercely and aggressively advocating for her clients' positions.
-For example, on behalf of one of the country's largest employers, on two separate occasions Bridget received complete defense verdicts on employment discrimination and retaliation claims brought by former employees where the jury deliberated for less than an hour.
+When litigation does arise, clients have confidence that Bridget will aggressively and effectively advocate their positions.
+For example, Bridget received complete defense verdicts on two occasions in employment discrimination and retaliation claims brought by former employers against one of the country's largest employers.
+In both instances, the jury deliberated for less than an hour.

 Bridget has handled countless administrative charges of employment discrimination before the EEOC, state and local agencies, and unfair labor practices charges before the NLRB.
 In one case, she convinced the EEOC that a matter the agency had "flagged" for possible litigation was meritless, and litigation by the EEOC was unwarranted after a protracted investigation conducted by the agency.